NomadBeetle/NomadBeetle/README.md

 ### Highlight Projects

-> Just a handful of builds with brains *and* personality
+> Just a handful of builds

 * **Vaultify** – Because trusting your memory with passwords is a certified L.
 * **Nomadoro** – A no fuss Pomodoro app to keep your grind on track.